Mystery Solved : The Case of the Little Chestnut Tree

+Mystery Solved : The Case of the Little Chestnut Tree**

 Then last week while out in the garden with my camera, I came upon this cute squirrel and began taking pictures.
 It was through my lens that I saw him find a chestnut in the soil, pick it up and begin to devour it.
 The squirrel got spooked by my presence and took off before finishing the nut, taking what was left of it with him clenched firmly between his jaws, but I thought the mystery of my chestnut tree had been solved.
 That was evidence that a squirrel had very likely brought the nut that grew into the tree to the yard, wasn’t it?

 But scanning the soil, I spotted another chestnut, and then another, and another.
-There were at least six of them scattered in the garden.
 No doubt, some human intervention had occurred here, but unlikely unless some stranger had come up the walkway, opened the gate, walked around the building, dropped the nuts and then turned around and left.
 Who would do that?
 There was only one possibility … It had to have been Nick!

 I went inside to find him working at his computer.
 When asked he replied that yes, he had put the nuts there.
 He had gone to Kensington Market earlier that day and had stopped to pick up some chestnuts under the big tree to bring home for the squirrels.
-Apparently, without my noticing before, this was something he’d been doing in the autumn for years.
+Apparently, without my noticing before, this was something he’d been doing in the autumn for a few years.

-So this was why there is a small chestnut tree growing in the little garden beside our home.
+So, this was why there is a small chestnut tree growing in the garden beside our home.

 When he mentioned the big tree I knew exactly which one he meant — it’s the one shading the path in the park we walk along when going to the market (if you live in Toronto and are curious, it’s in Alexandra Park, south of Dundas, east of Bathurst, and the tree is beside the path that runs north/south just east of the baseball diamond).